actions/dependency-review-action/CONTRIBUTING.md

 ### Local Development

-It is required to have at least [Node 18](https://nodejs.org/en/) installed.
+Before you begin, you need to have [Node.js](https://nodejs.org/en/) installed, minimum version 18.

 #### Bootstrapping the project

-0. Clone the repository: `git clone https://github.com/actions/dependency-review-action.git`
+0. [Fork][fork] and clone the repository
-1. Change to the working directory, and configure and install the dependencies: `cd dependency-review-action`, then `npm install`
+1. Change to the working directory: `cd dependency-review-action`
+2. Install the dependencies: `npm install`
-2. Make sure the tests pass on your machine: `npm run test`
+3. Make sure the tests pass on your machine: `npm run test`

 #### Manually testing for vulnerabilities